sinablk/sinablk.github.io/README.md

 for every other page, show ` Page Title | Ali Sina`.
 * Need to fix the top margin of the `About` dropdown screen for mobile.
 * Need to make the SCSS more modular.
-* The social sharing links in haven't been fully tested.
+* The social sharing links haven't been fully tested.
+* Sizing is mostly in `px`.
+Should change to the more robust `rem` and `em` where possible.

 ### Plugins used